JetBrains/teamcity-documentation/topics/upgrade-notes.md

 ### Other changes

 * TeamCity has dropped support for Internet Explorer.
 Please use Microsoft Edge instead.
-* To comply with recommended security practices, the TeamCity agent Docker images now run under a non-root user.

 ## Changes from 2019.2.3 to 2019.2.4